CES awards cannabis company then bans it from mentioning cannabis when exhibiting – TechCrunch

 The company’s ban from CES is the latest hurdle facing Keep Labs.
 The company previously attempted to list its product on Kickstarter and Indiegogo, but neither platform would allow it, because of the word “cannabis.”

-Instead, the company launched a self-ran crowdfunding campaign.
+Instead, the company launched a self-run crowdfunding campaign.
 Right now, 805 backers have pre-ordered the device for CAD 199.
 The campaign is at 77% with just under two months to go before the self-imposed deadline of March 1, 2020.

-Wilkins told TechCrunch the company is in the middle of mass-producing the product and are looking for additional distribution channels as well as venture capital investors who understand the need and cannabis space.
+Wilkins told TechCrunch the company is in the middle of mass-producing the product and looking for additional distribution channels, as well as venture capital investors who understand the need and cannabis space.

-CES, Las Vegas and Cannabis
+CES, Las Vegas and cannabis

 Cannabis and e-cigarette products are historically banned from CES.
 Vape makers like Pax and Puffco and Juul have been unable to exhibit, but with the Keep Labs award, it felt like the CTA was softening its stance.
 After all, Keep Laps doesn’t make a consumption product, but rather a storage product.
 The distinction seems significant.